 - Poor judgment and coordination

-- Lung and other respiratory diseases due to smoke.
+- Lung and other respiratory diseases due to smoke inhalation

-The use of marijuana for medical purposes is becoming more viable throughout the U.S. Although federal law prohibits the use of marijuana, most states have allowed cannabis for specific conditions mentioned herein.
+The use of marijuana for potentially aiding in a number of medical needs is becoming more viable throughout the United States.
+Although federal law prohibits the use of marijuana, most states have allowed cannabis for specific conditions mentioned herein.

 It is advisable that you know state regulations and seek the guidance and approval of a licensed doctor before opting for this type of medicinal treatment.